-I. Foundation Courses ART 1160 Drawing I (4cr) ART 1120 3D Design (4cr) ART 2350 American Studio Craft (4cr) II.
-Electives: Students may choose twelve (12) credit hours from the following courses: ART 1040 Introduction to Hand Building (4cr) ART 1050 Bookforms (2cr) ART 1060 Introduction to Ceramics (4cr) ART 1071 Letterpress and the Printed Book (4cr) ART 1080 Papermaking (2cr) ART 1103 Introduction to Craft and Material Studies ART 2000 Ceramics II (4cr) ART 2370 Furniture Design (4cr) ART 2490 Books and Paper from the Land (4cr) ART 2710 Metal Sculpture (4cr) ART 3000 Ceramics III ART 4000 Ceramics IV Museum, gallery, or other internship with approval of the Art Department (4 cr max.)
-Students may also choose other four-credit studio art electives, independent study, Special Topics, Visiting Artist Topics, or Study Away courses with approval of the Art Department.
-III.
-Work Requirement: In addition to the above credit hours, students must complete extensive service on one of the following crews: Blacksmithing Ceramics Studio Assistant Fiber Arts Woodworking 3.2.03 - Biology Faculty: Kirk Adams, Paul Bartels, Amy E. Boyd, Mark Brenner, Liesl Erb, Jeffrey Holmes, Alisa Hove (Chair), Olya Milenkaya 3.2.03.1 - Program Overview The mission of the Biology Department is to ensure that students understand how a scientific approach to the natural world leads to both insight and an altered perception of the breadth and depth of life on our planet.
+- I. Foundation Courses ART 1160 Drawing I (4cr) ART 1120 3D Design (4cr) ART 2350 Craft Histories (4cr) - II.
+Electives: Students may choose twelve (12) credit hours from the following courses: - ART 1040 Introduction to Handbuilding (4cr) - ART 1050 Bookforms (2cr) - ART 1060 Introduction to Ceramics (4cr) - ART 1071 Letterpress and the Printed Book (4cr) - ART 1080 Papermaking (2cr) - ART 1103 Introduction to Craft and Material Studies (4cr) - ART 2000 Ceramics II (4cr) - ART 2370 Furniture Design (4cr) - ART 2490 Books and Paper from the Land (4cr) - ART 2710 Metal Sculpture (4cr) - ART 2907 Hand Tool Woodworking Concepts (2cr) - ART 2908 Explorations in Weaving (2cr) - ART 2909 Hammer & Anvil: Flame & Matter (2cr) - ART 2913 Storytelling Through Cloth (2cr) - ART 3000 Ceramics III (4cr) - ART 4000 Ceramics IV(4cr) Museum, gallery, or other internship with approval of the Art Department (4 cr max.)
+Students may also choose other four-credit studio art electives, independent study, Special Topics, Visiting Artist Topics, or Study Away courses with approval of the Art Department. - III.
+Work Requirement: In addition to the above credit hours, students must complete extensive service on one of the following crews: - Blacksmithing Ceramics Studio Assistant Fiber Arts Woodworking Biology Faculty: Paul Bartels, Elizabeth Benavides, Amy Boyd, Mark Brenner, Patrick Ciccotto, Liesl Erb, Jeffrey Holmes, Alisa Hove (Chair), Olya Milenkaya Program Overview The mission of the Biology Department is to ensure that students understand how a scientific approach to the natural world leads to both insight and an altered perception of the breadth and depth of life on our planet.
 This is done through reinforcing in students the knowledge, skills, and habits of thought that characterize the biologically trained mind.
 The goals of the Biology Department are the following:

 - 1. To ensure that every Biology major has a working and up-to-date knowledge of the fundamental concepts of biology. - 2.
 To provide a B.S. degree curriculum that will allow students to succeed in any standard graduate program or career in a biology-related field. - 3.
 To develop in its students--majors and non-majors--the skill of critical evaluation of scientific information and the ability to relate scientific concepts to real-world problems. - 4.
 To encourage in its students an appreciation of and respect for biodiversity and natural systems.
 Through a broad, rigorous academic study of the living world within the context of a liberal arts education, the Biology Department awards two degrees: a B.S. in Biology and a B.S. in Conservation Biology.
 Courses in the Biology program emphasize the process of gathering scientific information and building knowledge based on critical evaluation of experimental observation.
 The Biology major allows students to explore a broad range of biological disciplines and scales of organization (ranging from molecules to ecosystems), as well as the opportunity to explore one of several specialized areas in greater depth.
 The Conservation Biology major is designed for students wishing to specialize in conservation-oriented research, with the intent to pursue graduate school in the natural sciences and/or work as conservation scientists in academia, government, or the private sector.
 All students majoring in Biology and Conservation Biology follow a program of study that provides a broad fundamental understanding of all areas of the life sciences as well as chemistry and mathematics.
 In addition, all students conduct an independent research project on a topic of their choosing and present their findings to the College in the form of the Natural Science Undergraduate Research Sequence (NSURS).
-3.2.03.2 - Major in Biology, B.S.
+Major in Biology, B.S.